korlibs-archive/korim/README.md

 Korim provides AWT utilities to convert bitmaps into AWT BufferedImages, and to display them.
 These are just extensions so not referenced from the main code.

+### Native Fonts

+Korim provides native font rendering.
+You can rasterize glyph fonts on all targets.

 ### Korio integration